loxilb-io/loxilbdocs/docs/loxilb-incluster-multus.md

   }'
 ```

-We can check the created attachment as follows :
+This basically creates a tagged vlan subinterface attachment type and can be directly assigned to the pod namespace.We can check the created attachment as follows :

 ```
 $ kubectl describe network-attachment-definitions.k8s.cni.cncf.io vlan5